 Mt.
 Abram has received distinguished acclaim from the National Ski Area Association for the Mountain’s switch from fossil fuel based heating to a wood pellet system – a carbon neutral and locally produced fuel source.
 At the NSAA’s Annual Convention in San Antonio, TX, Mt Abram was awarded the Golden Eagle Award for Environmental Excellence along with Steven’s Pass in Washington State and Aspen/Snowmass in Colorado.

-Our Low Energy Snowmaking Project, implemented prior to the 2010 ski season through our Low Energy Snow Guns, reduced annual ski area kW usage from 450,000 to 271,000, while simultaneously reducing 43,000 gallons of burned air-compressor diesel.
+Our Low Energy Snowmaking Project, implemented prior to the 2010 ski season through our Low Energy Snow Guns, considerably reduced our annual ski area kW usage, while simultaneously reducing 43,000 gallons of burned air-compressor diesel.

 Abram’s snowmaking goal is to provide reliable snow cover, just over one foot on 70 acres (of the Resort’s 110 acres of trailed terrain, 70 are covered with snowmaking), for Opening Day and the Christmas Vacation period, additional volumes, two extra feet on five acres and for supporting the Resort’s terrain and race parks.